uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 #### To pass certain checks

-Your training provider will check you’re suitable for teaching in terms of your health, safeguarding and your level of maths and English.
+Your training provider will check you’re suitable for teaching in terms of your health, whether you're safe to work with children and your level of maths and English.

 ### Funding